 Bar Chart 1: Graphical Representation of the Distribution of Parasites Carried by Different Synanthropic Fly Species in Awka Metropolis

 The bar chart shows that Musca domestica carries the highest number and variety of parasites, especially Ascaris lumbricoides and Entamoeba histolytica, highlighting its major role as a mechanical vector.
 Other flies like Chrysomya megacephala and Sarcophagidae spp. carry multiple parasites but in lower numbers, while species such as Fannia spp., Lucilia spp., Chrysomya bezziana, and Stomoxys calcitrans have minimal parasite loads.
 This indicates significant differences in parasite carriage among fly species, with Musca domestica being the most important in transmitting intestinal parasites.
-This study assessed the abundance of synanthropic flies across major refuse dump sites in Awka metropolis and examined the parasites they harbour.
+This study assessed the abundance of synanthropic flies across major refuse dump sites in Awka metropolis and examined the parasites they harbor.
 The results demonstrate that synanthropic flies are not only abundant in the study area but also serve as important mechanical vectors of medically important parasites.

 The high abundance of Musca domestica recorded in this study aligns closely with findings from other regions in Nigeria and beyond.
-In this study, Musca domestica accounted for more than half of all collected flies, demonstrating its strong ecological adaptability and preference for waste-rich environments.
+In this study, M. domestica accounted for more than half of all collected flies, demonstrating its strong ecological adaptability and preference for waste-rich environments.
 Similar dominance of this species was documented by Adeyemi et al. (2012), who observed that M. domestica was the most prevalent synanthropic fly in their survey of refuse sites in Ogun State.
 Likewise, a more recent survey in Anambra State reported that M. domestica was the predominant species in both urban and rural communities, with high parasite carriage, further supporting its significance as a global synanthropic vector The variation in fly abundance across sites in the present study, particularly the exceptionally high numbers at Okpuno and Amansea Abattoir, can be attributed to differing sanitation conditions and waste management practices.
 Abattoir environments are well known for supporting large populations of calliphorid and sarcophagid flies due to the availability of decomposing organic matter.
 This observation is consistent with reports by Nabie et al. (2023), who noted that species such as Chrysomya megacephala and Sarcophagidae are especially well adapted to protein-rich substrates, making them common in slaughterhouse environments.
 Comparable findings were also reported by Oda et al. (1991) in Southeast Asia, where C. megacephala was frequently associated with waste dumps and animal processing facilities.

 The parasite diversity observed in this study also echoes patterns reported in earlier literature.
 The dominance of Ascaris lumbricoides and the significant presence of protozoan cysts such as Entamoeba histolytica and Cryptosporidium spp. correlate with the results of Adeyemi et al. (2012), who documented similar parasite assemblages on synanthropic flies in Ogun State.
 These parasites are commonly linked with poor sanitation, and their recovery from flies in Awka metropolis underscores ongoing environmental contamination.
-Asuquo et al. (2023) likewise identified A. lumbricoides, Giardia lamblia, and E. histolytica/dispar on houseflies in Cross River State, reinforcing the widespread nature of these pathogens in areas with inadequate waste disposal.
+Likewise, Asuquo et al. (2023) identified A. lumbricoides, Giardia lamblia, and E. histolytica/dispar on houseflies in Cross River State, reinforcing the widespread nature of these pathogens in areas with inadequate waste disposal.